NOXious48/Task_3A/README.md

 This is simple python code for detecting aruco marker from dicitonay ``6X6_250`` of ``cv2.aruco``

+This is the content of aruco.py with extra comments and explanation

 ```
 # import the required libraries